25 Incredible Keto Recipes Anyone Will Love

 We see many diet trends come and go, but one that’s truly making its mark—at the moment, at least—is the ketogenic diet.
-The “keto” diet, as it’s referred to, is based solely on a high-fat, low-carb nutrition model.
-Your body will eventually switch over to burning fat as it’s main energy source instead of carbohydrates (meaning you’ll eventually be able to wave goodbye to that unwanted winter weight!).
+The “keto” diet, as it’s been nicknamed, is based solely on a high-fat, low-carb nutrition model.
+If all goes according to plan, your body will eventually switch over to burning fat as its main energy source instead of carbohydrates.

 MORE: 17 Recipes That Can Help Fight Allergies (and Taste Damn Good)

-Saying goodbye to bread, pasta, potatoes, and sugar may seem daunting, but these keto recipes make it super simple.
-Bacon, butter, meat, leafy greens — they’re all a huge part sustaining a ketogenic diet.
-The opportunities to create innovative and delicious meals with keto-friendly foods are truly endless.
+Saying goodbye to bread, pasta, potatoes, and sugar may seem daunting, but these keto recipes make it pretty painless.
+Bacon, butter, meat, leafy greens—they’re all a huge part of what you’ll consume when you go keto.
+The opportunities to make creative, delicious meals on this plan are basically endless.

-If you’re ready to give the keto diet a try, start with some of our favorite recipes in the slideshow ahead.
+If you’re ready to give the keto diet a try (or even just experiment with some keto recipes), start with some of our favorite meals in the slideshow ahead.